hegoimanzano/ICASCM2025/03_lammps_input.md

 fix             profA Cl_atoms ave/chunk 1000 100 10000 zbin density/number file density_z.dat ave running
 ```

-Remember that these analysis in the advanced mode should be placed in the correct place of the input file, not at the end.
-LAMMPS reads the input file in order!.
-To get the MSD use this new thermo:
+Remember: LAMMPS reads the input file in order!
+The input blocks for these analyses should be placed in the correct place of the input file, not at the end.
+Furthermore, to get the MSD you need to modify yout `thermo`:

 ```
 thermo_style    custom step temp  time temp etotal c_msdCl[1] c_msdCl[2] c_msdCl[3] c_msdCl[4]